urschrei/pyzotero/README.md

 # Local Zotero API

 Passing `local=True` directs Pyzotero at a running Zotero installation instead of the web API.
-Reads need no authentication.
-Writes need the user's consent, given through a dialog in Zotero, and a Zotero version that supports local writes.
+Reads need no authentication; writes need the user's consent, given through a dialog in Zotero, and a Zotero version that supports local writes:

-## Using the local API

-1. In Zotero, enable Settings > Advanced > "Allow other applications on this computer to communicate with Zotero".
-2. Create a client with `local=True`.
-You can now read from the library.
-3. To write, call `authorize_local()` first, and approve the dialog Zotero displays:

 ``` python
 from pyzotero import Zotero